August 21, 2017

 Dear Burr Student,

 I hope you read a lot this summer and logged your minutes into the Fairfield Public Library’s website.
-If we reach a certain goal as a school, we will have a special day at Burr.
+As a school, we read over 82,000 minutes and reached our school goal.
+Look for something special to happen during the first few weeks of school.
 I also hope that you wrote stories, visited a museum, and completed the summer math packet.
-Please make sure to give your teacher the contract included in the math packet.
+Please make sure to bring the math packet to the first day of school.

-Whether you are new to Burr or someone who has spent all of their school years here, it’s going to be an awesome year!
-Enjoy the rest of your summer, and I can’t wait to see you soon.
+Whether you are new to Burr or someone who has spent all of their school years here, welcome, welcome, welcome back!
+I can’t wait to see you soon.